 We have continued along the journey of modernising our systems estate and removing dependency on some legacy outsource relationships.
-Our development capacity has been managed down during the year as the significant development of PRISM has moved into business-as-usual.
-Our product range has now been largely updated and we are confident that our offering is consistent with the aims and objectives of the Financial Conduct Authority's Consumer Duty work.
+Our IT development capacity has remained stable during the year as the ongoing development of PRISM has moved into business-as-usual.
+Our product range is modern and differentiated and is consistent with the aims and objectives of the Financial Conduct Authority's Consumer Duty work.
 We continue to invest in people through professional training and studies and have seen pleasing results across the year.